 3. Increase anti-fraud controls in your business

 ACFE surveys consistently demonstrate that the organizations that implement common anti-fraud controls — including job rotation, surprise audits, risk assessments, fraud training, codes of conduct, etc., experience considerably lower losses and time-to-detection than organizations lacking these practices.
 In addition, setting up a whistleblower hotline is a small investment that can bring to light all sorts of unethical behavior if the leads are followed appropriately.

-For example, one of my former clients implemented an ethics policy, training and hotline within their organization.
+For example, one of our former clients implemented an ethics policy, training and hotline within their organization.
 This resulted in a whistleblower tip that led to extensive allegations of kickbacks and false billings.
-My clients’ efforts not only promoted fraud awareness and intolerance, the hotline helped uncover rampant unethical behavior among several employees.
+Our clients’ efforts not only promoted fraud awareness and intolerance, the hotline helped uncover rampant unethical behavior among several employees.